Speed up OSM parsing with multiprocessing in Python Jump to heading

 Cross-Region Tag Harmonization & Deterministic Error Handling Jump to heading

 Error handling must be deterministic.
-Instead of raising exceptions that terminate the pool, workers should return structured error payloads containing osm_id, chunk_index, and sanitized stack traces.
+Instead of raising exceptions that terminate the pool, workers return structured error payloads containing osm_id, chunk_index, and sanitized stack traces.
 Implement a dead-letter queue (DLQ) that logs malformed geometries or invalid tag combinations to a separate Parquet partition.
 This allows GIS analysts to audit edge cases without halting the primary pipeline.
 Reference the official Python concurrent.futures documentation for robust as_completed error trapping patterns.

 Integration with Graph Conversion & Async PBF Workflows Jump to heading

-Once normalized, OSM features often feed into osmnx==1.8.1 for topological graph construction.
-Graph conversion is inherently memory-intensive due to adjacency matrix allocation.
-Parallelize this by partitioning the normalized dataset into spatial tiles (e.g., H3 resolution 7 or S2 level 10), processing each tile independently, and merging edge lists post-conversion.
+Once normalized, OSM features often feed into osmnx for topological graph construction.
+Graph conversion is memory-intensive due to adjacency matrix allocation.
+Parallelize this by partitioning the normalized dataset into spatial tiles (e.g., H3 resolution 5 or S2 level 8), processing each tile independently, and merging edge lists post-conversion.
+Tile boundaries must include a buffer overlap (typically 500 m) so that ways crossing tile edges are represented in both tiles during edge list construction.

 Emergency Pipeline Scaling & Production Diagnostics Jump to heading